siamsi/siamsi/README.md

 - 👋 Hi, I’m @siamsi, my name is Abuzar Rezaee
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently working as an AI research engineer.
-- 📫 my email address is : abuzarrezaee@gmail.com
+- 📫 My email address is : abuzarrezaee@gmail.com

 <!---
 siamsi/siamsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.